Skip to content

 Unless, of course, you’ve written The Great Gatsby or To Kill a Mockingbird.

 Reclusive millionaire Jay Gatsby leads the good life in 1920s New York.
-As his friend Nick Carraway watches, Gatsby’s life takes a turn with the all-too appealing but also all-too married Daisy Buchanan.
+As his friend Nick Carraway watches, Gatsby’s life takes a turn with the arrival of the all-too appealing yet all-too married Daisy Buchanan.

 Or –